 We stole Jon from a high-end flooring distributor, where he managed high-profile accounts, built industry relationships, and became the company’s exhaustive resource for product information.
 Not only is this Portland State grad the consummate professional, but he’s also cool as heck: He wrote a preteen novel titled Panda Bean and rocked out in local indie band NTNT.

 After seven years as Director of Operations for a Portland small business, Ben brought his hard-earned experience to Masterplans, where he creates world-class financial models.
-An avid runner, cyclist, and basketball fan, he unwinds with a well-earned cold beer or an impressive turn at the karaoke mic.
+An avid runner, cyclist, and basketball fan, he unwinds with friends over a well-earned craft brew or fresh sushi.

 Brian is a corn-fed Midwesterner with a head for numbers.
 After studying accounting at University of Nebraska, he did taxes for farmers, restaurants, and a myriad of small businesses, then worked at an accounting firm that served the healthcare industry.
 We’re glad that he couldn’t resist Portland’s siren song of soccer, camping, and hikes--and we think you will be, too.